eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

 minikube profile minikube-$USER                           # Switch the context to minikube profile
 ```

-You can check you minikube cluster any time by starting the Minkube dashboard:
+You can check you minikube cluster any time by starting the minikube dashboard:

 ```bash
 minikube [-p minikube-$USER] dashboard                   # if -p option is used, with the profile name minikube-$USER